tatiana-cooper/Nosferatu-Bot/README.md

 > dialogues.txt — big dataset of dialogues, formed using fiction literature by Ilya Koziev (https://github.com/Koziev/NLP_Datasets/tree/master/Conversations/Data).
-#### Wanning!!! dialogues.txt is achived in diaalogues.zip because of Gthhub filesize limits
+### Warning!
-#### To troperly use it you should unpack file in project directory
+dialogues.txt is achived in diaalogues.zip because of Gthhub filesize limits To properly use it you should unpack file in project directory